JJcIntyre, B.Sc., LL.B. (J.D.), FCIArb

 JJ (John Joseph) McIntyre obtained his science and law degrees from the University of Saskatchewan.
 He was called to the Bar of British Columbia in 1981 and to that of the Yukon in 2011.
 He spent his first three years of practice prosecuting criminal cases with the Crown Counsel Office of the British Columbia Ministry of Attorney General (now called the Ministry of Justice), based in Vancouver.
 In 1984, he joined Alexander Holburn Beaudin & Lang, concentrating on criminal and civil litigation including insurance, transportation and environmental cases.
 He was a partner at Alexander Holburn Beaudin & Lang from 1989 until his departure in 1997 when he started his own firm focusing on barristers work.

-JJ has conducted numerous jury and non-jury trials and has appeared at all levels of Court in British Columbia and in the Federal Court Trial Division.
+JJ has conducted numerous jury and non-jury trials and has appeared at all levels of Court in British Columbia, the Yukon and in the Federal Court Trial Division.
 He has frequently been retained as ad hoc Crown Counsel to prosecute serious criminal offences.
-As defence counsel he has defended criminal, environmental and Workers Compensation Act offences and clients before their professional associations and regulatory bodies.
+As defence counsel he has defended criminal and environmental offences and clients before their professional associations and regulatory bodies.